 These services require a referral from a healthcare professional.

-Our complementary therapy service provides a range of therapies including reflexology, aromatherapy, Indian head massage, therapeutic massage, reiki, relaxation and meditation techniques.
+Our Complementary Therapy service provides a range of therapies including reflexology, aromatherapy, Indian head massage, therapeutic massage, reiki, relaxation and meditation techniques.
 This service is available by appointment.

 Using a rehabilitative approach, we offer assessment and therapeutic intervention to support service users with symptom management and rehabilitation.
 This service is available by appointment.

-Keep Moving @ St Andrew’s: Thursday
+Keep Moving @ St Andrew’s: Wednesday at 3pm & Thursday at 11am

 ‘Keep Moving’ is a weekly group exercise programme, with a max number of 6 participants per class.
 The class is open to people living in Lanarkshire with a life-limiting illness who are unable, for whatever reason, to access exercise classes in their local leisure centre.
 Group exercise not only provides physical benefits, it can also provide mental stimulation, and a good social support network.